Fmhofmann COSMOS Eyewear Collection: Bringing a New Dimension to Customization

 — Fabián Hofmann, Founder of fmhofmann

 The hinge component and custom screws are all printed in titanium, and allow the wearer to easily disconnect the polyamide (PA) frame and interchange components.
-There are five temple arms in different sizes the wearer can choose from, not to mention accessories such as visors, windbreakers and shades which can be added onto the eyewear frames.
+There are five temple arms in different sizes the wearer can choose from, not to mention accessories such as visors, windbreakers, and shades that can be added onto the eyewear frames.

 Hofmann’s signature style influenced the surface finish aesthetic on the 3D-printed frames to deliver the luxurious look and feel of leather.
-A stunning example of how design influences the manufacture with 3D printing to create something truly unique.
+This a stunning example of how design influences the manufacture with 3D printing to create something truly unique.

 Blending design with precision engineering